claus-codes/tutorials/README.md

   return value => value ** exponent;
 }
 let powerOfTwo = createPowerFunction(2);
-console.log('Power function', powerOfTwo(4)) // 16
+console.log('Power function', powerOfTwo(4)); // 16
 ```
 Functions can *return* other functions.
-This is a very useful and powerful feature of JavaScript.
+This is a very powerful feature of JavaScript.
 It allows creating functions that can define, or override, the default parameters of other functions.

 Function `createPowerFunction()` accepts a single parameter: `exponent`.